Database-Tycoon/Renegade/dlt/README.md

      # put your secret values and credentials here. do not share this file and do not push it to github

      [sources.rest_api]
+     # you don't need these API credentials for dev, but there is a possiblity your IP gets restricted with too many GET requests
      nyc_open_data_api_key_id = "YOUR_API_KEY"
      nyc_open_data_api_key_secret = "YOUR_API_SECRET"